Mia is FANTASTIC!!! She is smart and personable!!Courtney, Kyoto, 2025

 Where to Find Cherry Blossom Illuminations in Kyoto

-Night viewing of cherry blossoms (yozakura) creates a completely different atmosphere than daytime visits.
+Night viewing of cherry blossoms (yozakura) creates a completely different atmosphere from daytime visits.
 Illuminated cherry trees take on theatrical qualities, and the evening air shifts the entire sensory experience of viewing blossoms.
 These options for Kyoto at night during sakura season offer memorable alternatives to daytime temple visits.

 Major Illumination Sites: